jacubero/Resume/Sphinx/source/additional.rst

 Publications
 ************

 ..
-[AlvarezCubero:2015] ALVAREZ-CUBERO, J. A. and Zufiria, P. J. (2015).
-Algorithm xxx: VBF: A library of C++ classes for vector Boolean functions in cryptography.
-ACM Transactions on Mathematical Software.
-(In Press: http://toms.acm.org/Upcoming.html)
+[AlvarezCubero:2016] ALVAREZ-CUBERO, J. A. and Zufiria, P. J. 2016. `Algorithm 959: VBF: A Library of C++ Classes for Vector Boolean Functions in Cryptography <http://dl.acm.org/citation.cfm?id=2794077>`_.
+ACM Transactions on Mathematical Software (TOMS), Volume 42 Issue 2, May 2016, Article No. 16.

 ..
 [AlvarezZ:12] ALVAREZ-CUBERO, J. A. AND ZUFIRIA, P. J. 2012. `Cryptographic Criteria on Vector Boolean Functions <http://www.intechopen.com/books/cryptography-and-security-in-computing/cryptographic-criteria-on-vector-boolean-functions>`_.
 Cryptography and Security in Computing, Jaydip Sen (Ed.), Chapter 3, 51–70.